 Verbal Reasoning (VR) is the first subtest of the UCAT.
 This assesses your ability to read and think carefully about information presented in passages.

-This is important because doctors and dentists read research papers and clinical protocols.
-The ability to make inferences, judgements and conclusions rests on their verbal reasoning ability.
+To read research papers and clinical protocols effectively needs the ability to make inferences, judgements and conclusions which rests on verbal reasoning ability.

 2. Decision Making (DM)

 Assesses ability to apply logic to reach a decision or conclusion, evaluate arguments and analyse statistical information.

 Good decisions in a timely manner must be made despite being given complex information.